CarCareTruth Score

 The right buy for anyone with aftermarket tint, a ceramic glass coating, or a rain-repellent treatment who wants the cleanest possible safety data sheet in the category.
 Skip it if maximum community-review volume matters; larger sellers in the category have ten to fifty times the Amazon footprint.

 Yes, by every available source.
-The safety data sheet §3 discloses only isopropyl alcohol at 1·5%; no ammonium hydroxide or ammonia is listed at any concentration.
-The front of the bottle states 'No Ammonia · Safe on Tint,' and Amazon's product specification lists 'Ammonia-Free' as a material feature.
+The safety data sheet §3 discloses only isopropyl alcohol at 1-5%; no ammonium hydroxide or ammonia is listed at any concentration.
+The front of the bottle states 'No Ammonia · Safe on Tint,' and The product listing specification lists 'Ammonia-Free' as a material feature.
 The Environmental Working Group's review of the household Perfect Glass (the same base formula) corroborates the ammonia-free claim independently.
 Aftermarket adhesive-backed tint, ceramic glass coatings, and rain-repellent treatments should not be at risk from this product.

 The safety data sheet on file is revision 2014-09-11, retrieved from Home Depot's vendor-portal CDN.
 The Hope Company has not republished.
 The back-of-bottle ingredient panel still matches §3 (water, isopropyl alcohol, surfactant blend, glycol ether, preservative, fragrance) and the §2 'not hazardous' classification still aligns with the disclosed chemistry, so the document is treated as current.
 The age is a stale-SDS flag, not a defect · the formula and disclosures still line up.